 Forms are available at www.varetire.org.
 Read the directions on all forms carefully and provide all signatures and required documents.
 An incomplete or incorrect application will delay the processing of your retirement.
 If you need assistance applying for retirement, your human resource office, a family member or an individual authorized to act on your behalf, such as an agent named under a power of attorney or a legal guardian, may be able to assist you.
-For more information, call VRS at 1-888-827-3847.
+For more information, call VRS toll-free at 1-888-VARETIR (1-888-827-3847).